Patagonia Houdini Review

 Fit and Functionality

-In order to keep it feather light, the Houdini has a minimal feature set.
-The wrist cuffs are half elastic, but do a good job of keeping the weather out.
-The hood is adequately tightened from behind with a single drawcord and cinch buckle.
-One complaint is that there is no mechanism for stowing away the hood.
-Having worn this jacket for years now, we find that the hood flaps incessantly in the wind when we are not wearing it, and we would love a way to fasten it tight, like what was included on the Alpine Houdini.
+To keep it feather light, the Houdini has a minimal feature set.
+The wrist cuffs are half elastic, but do an excellent job of keeping the wind out.
+We found this half-elastic design to be uncomfortably tight around our forearms when pushed up to help with ventilation on trail runs.
+The hood is adequately tightened from behind with a single drawcord and cinch buckle, but one complaint is that there is no mechanism for stowing away the hood when not in use.
+We found that the hood readily flaps around in the wind, and can act like a sail with the speed of a ski descent.
+We would love a way to fasten it tight so that it isn't as prone to billowing.

-Harry Houdini was once the world's most famous magician.
-Patagonia's Houdini might make you feel like you are wearing his magic cape.
-Granting you the protection that is right up there with the best jackets in our review for less than the competition, we can't help but sing this amazing jacket's praises.
+Harry Houdini was once the world's most famous magician — the Patagonia Houdini might make you feel like you are wearing his magic cape.
+With this jacket stashed away in the corner of your pack, or on your harness, you can be certain that you will be carrying the weather protection you need for almost any adventure.
+With a wind and water resistance that ranks right up there with the hardiest jackets in our review, but in a package that is both lighter and less costly than much of the competition, we can't help but sing this amazing jacket's praises.